-The UPS automatically restart and enables output power only when the following conditions are met:
+The UPS automatically restart a and enables output power only when the following conditions are met:

-- 1. Auto recovery after EOD enabling is enabled. - 2.
-After the auto recovery after EOD delay time expires, the UPS restarts bypass, then inverter.
-After EOD, the default delay time is 10 minutes.
+- 1. If Auto Recovery after EOD Enabling is enabled. - 2.
+After the Auto Recovery after EOD Delay Time expires, the UPS restarts bypass, then inverter.
+The default EOD delay time is 10 minutes.
 During the automatic recovery delay, the UPS charges its batteries to provide a safety margin for equipment shutdown if input power fails again.

-NOTE: During the automatic restart process, manual start-up is disabled.
+NOTE: During the automatic restart process, manual startup is disabled.
 Automatic restart must be set by Vertiv's authorized service engineer through Vertiv setting software.